rust-lang/wg-async/src/vision/status_quo/alan_has_an_event_loop.md

 ### First time dealing with runtimes

-Unfortunately, coming from frameworks like Angular or Node.js, Alan is not used that he himself is responsible for driving the progress of Async/Streams.
+Unfortunately, coming from frameworks like Angular or Node.js, Alan is not used to being responsible for driving the processing of Futures/Streams.

 After reading up about Runtimes, his mental image of a runtime is something like: